Oil and Gas Eye Q1 2014

-Fallers in Q4 suffered disappointing drilling results and threats to key projects
+Fallers in Q1 suffered poor drilling results and threats to key projects

-66% of companies in the AIM oil and gas universe registered a fall in share price in Q4, reflecting unsuccessful exploration wells and problems completing proposed deals.
+66% of companies in the AIM oil and gas universe registered a share price fall this quarter, reflecting disappointing drilling results, media speculation around key projects, and the failure of proposed strategic deals.

 Performance of Oil and Gas Eye index and FTSE 350 Oil and Gas Producers index since 2008